gaisameer/Permission-limiting-telegram-bot/README.md

 - `npm install`
 - start the bot with the app.js (either use `node app.js` or use a manager like pm2)

+## Expected behaviour
+Allow non-premium users to send only one message in 24hours.

+After 24 hours of message send,the restriction is lifted.

 ## Current project state
 Incomplete